-So, how do we identify a true bleed.
-A “true” menstrual bleed happens when:
+So, how do we identify a "true" bleed.
+A true menstrual bleed happens when:

-It is at least 3 days long
+It is at least 3 days long.

-It happens at the beginning of your cycle, usually two weeks after ovulation
+It happens at the beginning of your cycle, usually two weeks after ovulation.

-So let's clear up all the other misconceptions:
+So let's clear up all other misconceptions:

 "I get a period around ovulation"

-"I get a period but it is really light"
+"I get a period, but it is really light"

-"I get a period but it is dark sludgy stuff"
+"I get a period, but it is dark, sludgy stuff"

 Find Out More:

-Read more about How Stress Affects Your Period
+Read more about How Stress Affects Your Periods